SK-EID/authentigate-documentation/README.md

 # 2 Client registration
 > [!IMPORTANT]
-> To initiate the registration process, we kindly request you to get in touch with our **Business Customers** division.
+> To initiate the registration process, we kindly request you to get in touch with our **Sales team**.
 You can find their contact information on our [Contact Us](https://www.skidsolutions.eu/contact/) page.

 Each client has to be registered with the following required info: